 Ok, ok, blogging is not exactly a job.
 However, it is a fantastic way to generate income if you are an introvert.
-You can easily do this from home, working for yourself and limit your interaction with others, especially groups, to a point you still feel comfortable.
+You can easily do this from home, working for yourself and limiting your interaction with others, especially in groups, to a point you still feel comfortable.

 Plus, blogging has the potential to make you rich.
 Filthy rich.
 Want proof?
 Head over to blogging superstars like Michelle Schroder-Gardner, Pat Flynn, or Rosemarie from the Busy Budgeter.
 Those legends make a five- to six-figure income every single month, mostly with affiliate marketing, ads, or through selling their own products.

 This is also something that you can do without prior experience or any technical skills.
 There are plenty of guides out there that teach you how to set up a blog.
 If you go for a hosting service like Bluehost you get to set it up in like 30 minutes with only a couple of dollars a month.

 Bonus tip: If you want to work as a freelancer and don’t know how to calculate your hourly or project-based rate, check out the linked post.
 It gives you many tips and strategies on how much you should charge your clients.

 Ready for your new Career?